ajs20021/jackportfolio/README.md

 - Again, previous research has firmly held that female teens show more relational aggression
 - Researchers also expect that female teens' closer social spaces should predict an even greater extent of relational aggression through higher peer influence in these spaces
 - But my results run against these usual patterns in the literature
-- These mixed results across the field may indicate that this may be a more complex issue than gender
+- These mixed results across the field indicate that this may be a more complex issue than gender
 - More research is needed to uncover the precise dynamics driving these differences in relational aggression
-- Even if only slightly, my findings on the inversion of this stereotype should encourage more research on why this may be the case
+- Even if only slightly, my findings on the inversion of this stereotype should encourage more research on other variables possibly influencing this behavior because it likely goes beyond gender differences
 ## Sources and References